varnishcache/varnish-cache/doc/sphinx/phk/thatslow.rst

 of professional experience, a *lot* of them staring at, and often fixing/improving/refactoring, other peoples source code.

-Over the years I came to appreciate Antonie de Saint Exupérys observation::
+Over the years I came to appreciate Antoine de Saint-Exupéry's observation::

 	Perfection is attained, not when there is nothing more